-Throughout the ’90s my work took me to the slums and ghettos of the developing world to explore issues surrounding street children and child labour.
+My early work took me to the slums and ghettos of the developing world to explore issues surrounding street children and child labour.
 I was then, and remain now, inspired by the resilience and adaptive skills of humanity at the edge of existence.
-The ability, against all the odds, to negotiate the chaos and structures of the urban environment left a deep and lasting mark on my visual mind.
+The ability—en masse, against all odds—to negotiate the chaos of changing environments left a deep and lasting mark on my visual mind.
 For the last twenty-five years, my practice has centered on a search for meaning within our global mass behaviors.

 Emotionally and environmentally, these mass ideas, actions, movements of people, production processes, and the titans of political and consumer power that house them, are so huge that no single image can define their influence.
-So I have endeavored to create new visual languages within which I can communicate their truth.
-The results are my "BRIC", "Exodus", "Stadia" and "Hinterland" series, which depict landscapes without horizons, built from a myriad of perspectives, each one familiar to the inhabitants of these environments and yet intriguingly new.
+So I have endeavored to create new visual languages within which I can communicate a deeper truth.
+The result is four separate projects—BRICS, EXODUS, STADIA and TIMEOUT—each of which depict landscapes without horizons, built from a myriad of perspectives, each one familiar to the inhabitants of these environments and yet intriguingly new.
 These images mirror the multiple patterns of migration that feed the human will to conquer and adapt in the name of the future.